kayroone/debezium-outbox-event-router-showcase/README.md

         }
 ```

-Here we use the MySqlConnector from Debezium to catch database events from a MySql database.
+Here we use the MySqlConnector from Debezium to catch database events from our MySql database.
 Also we use an Outbox
 EventRouter provided by Debezium.
-This EventRouter will create a custom topics based on the aggregatetype we defined
+This EventRouter will create custom topics based on the aggregatetype we defined
 above in our INSERT statements.
 The naming notation for the topics created by Debezium are:

 ```shell